tipsy/profile-summary-for-github/README.md

 You can enable Google Analytics on your instance by setting `gtm-id`:

-* `java -Dgtm-id=GTM-W4XBCK -jar target/github-profile-summary-1.0-jar-with-dependencies.jar`
+* `java -Dgtm-id=GTM-XXXXXX -jar target/github-profile-summary-1.0-jar-with-dependencies.jar`

 ## run locally with docker